hoangduytran/blender-manual/manual/editors/asset_browser.rst

    .. _bpy.ops.ed.lib_id_generate_preview_from_object:

    Render Active Object
-      Generates a preview by based on the 3D Viewport's :term:`Active` object.
+      Generates a preview based on the 3D Viewport's :term:`Active` object.
-      This is useful for node groups, particularly for geometry nodes, which cannot automatically generate their own preview.
+      This is useful for node groups,
+      which cannot automatically generate their own preview.